dhruv1972/dhruv1972/README.md

-# Hello, I'm Dhruv 👋
+# Hello, I'm Dhruv Agarwal 👋

 ![Profile views](https://gpvc.arturio.dev/dhruv1972)

-I'm a technophile, web developer, and command line lover.
-I have a passion for learning and sharing my knowledge with others as public as possible.
+I'm a cybersecurity enthusiast, cryptography lover, and exploring the field of blockchain.
+My motto is "BE PREMIUM NOT FREEMIUM".
+I believe in creating my own value, less talking more doing, and creating a lack of options for others.
 If you found value in something I have created, please feel free to give some ♥️ by starring some of the repositories!

 ## 🛠️ My Skills